prem0912/cisco-kubeflow-starter-pack/apps/networking/ble-localization/hybrid-aws/pipelines/README.md

 <!-- /vscode-markdown-toc -->

 ## <a name='ProblemDefinition'></a>Problem Definition
-The description of the BLE-RSSI based localization prediction can be found [here](../../README.md).
+The description of the BLE-RSSI based location prediction problem can be found [here](../../README.md).

 ## <a name='Prerequisites'></a>Prerequisites